Ambrose Burnside: East Tennessee

 Burnside offered to resign his commission altogether but Lincoln declined, stating that there could still be a place for him in the army.
 Thus, he was placed back at the head of the IX Corps and sent to command the Department of the Ohio, encompassing the states of Ohio, Indiana, Kentucky, and Illinois.
-This was a quiet area with little activity, and the President reasoned that Burnside could not get himself into too much trouble there.
+This was a quiet area with relative inactivity, and the President reasoned that Burnside could not get himself into too much trouble there.
 However, antiwar sentiment was riding high in the Western states as they had traditionally carried on a great deal of commerce with the South, and there was little in the way of abolitionist sentiment there or a desire to fight for the purpose of ending slavery.
 Burnside was thoroughly disturbed by this trend and issued a series of orders forbidding "the expression of public sentiments against the war or the Administration" in his department; this finally climaxed with General Order No. 38, which declared that "any person found guilty of treason will be tried by a military tribunal and either imprisoned or banished to enemy lines".

 On May 1, 1863, Ohio Congressman Clement L. Vallandigham, a prominent opponent of the war, held a large public rally in Mount Vernon, Ohio in which he denounced President Lincoln as a "tyrant" who sought to abolish the Constitution and set up a dictatorship.
 Burnside had dispatched several agents to the rally who took down notes and brought back their "evidence" to the general, who then declared that it was sufficient grounds to arrest Vallandigham for treason.
 A military court tried him and found him guilty of violating General Order No. 38, despite his protests that he was expressing his opinions publicly.
 Vallandigham was sentenced to imprisonment for the duration of the war and was turned into a martyr by antiwar Democrats.
 Burnside next turned his attention to Illinois, where the Chicago Times newspaper had been printing antiwar editorials for months.
 The general dispatched a squadron of troops to the paper's offices and ordered them to cease printing.